minio/operator/docs/cert-manager.md

 ```

 ### Create Cluster Self-signed root Issuer
-The root Issuer is the root level on certificate all other certificates are derived from.
+The root Issuer is the root level certificate all other certificates are derived from.
 Request Cert Manager to generate this by creating a `ClusterIssuer` resource:

 ```yaml